ck-zhang/px/docs/reference/commands.md

 # Commands

 Commands operate over the project or workspace state machines.
-Use this doc alongside `docs/reference/state-machines.md` for allowed states and invariants.
+Use this doc alongside [State machines](./state-machines.md) for allowed states and invariants.

 For a quick inventory of CLI flags and environment toggles, see [Env Vars and Flags](./env-and-flags.md).